SandyRodger/launch_school_books/ruby_core_tools.md

  ```
  in `require': cannot load such file -- colorize (LoadError)
  ```
- - And some more tricks to do when bindle fails.
+ - And some more tricks to do when bundle fails.
 Many of them involved uninstalling and reinstalling Bundler.

 ### [Summary](https://launchschool.com/books/core_ruby_tools/read/bundler#summary)